thunderrabbit/lilurl/README.txt

 lilURL is a simple PHP/MySQL app that works basically like tinyurl.com, allowing you to create shortcuts on your own server.

-Thanks to http://github.com/gbremer/lilurl for importing into git

 Copied from original lilURL 0.1.1 http://lilurl.sourceforge.net

+Thanks to http://github.com/gbremer for importing into github  http://github.com/gbremer/lilurl

 -----------------------------------------------------------------------

 To install:
+0. $ git clone git@github.com:thunderrabbit/lilurl.git [site_root_dir_name]
+   For me, that is $ git clone git@github.com:thunderrabbit/lilurl.git ~/art.robnugen.com

 1. Create a MySQL database and user for lilURL.